nexusflowai/NexusRaven-V2/README.md

 ```!pip install nexusraven```

-Nexusflow provides OpenAI-compatible clients to use Nexusraven-V2 as a drop-in replacement in your workflow
+Nexusflow provides OpenAI-compatible clients to use Nexusraven-V2 as a drop-in replacement in your workflow.

-Join our <a href="https://discord.gg/HDSVmNAs3y" target="_blank">Nexusflow Discord</a> we are very active in supporting you!
+Join our <a href="https://discord.gg/HDSVmNAs3y" target="_blank">Nexusflow Discord</a>! we are very active in supporting you!

 ## NexusRaven-V2 on Nexus Function Calling Benchmark